apimash/StarterKits/APIMASH_ACTIVEACESS API/readme.md

 ###Setup

  - Download the Starter Kit Zip Portfolio from http://apimash.github.io/StarterKits/
+ - From within Visual Studio, install the *Bing Maps SDK for Windows Store Apps* by going to **Tools>Extensions and Updates...** and searching for "Bing Maps SDK" in the Visual Studio Gallery (or [download and install][3] separately)
  - Open the solution in Visual Studio and run

 ----------